 You can find out more about the "Extra Help" program in Chapter 2, Section 7.

-SECTION 6 Keeping your plan membership record (centralized enrollee record) up to date
+SECTION 6 Keeping your plan membership record up to date

 Your membership record (centralized enrollee record) has information from your enrollment form, including your address and telephone number.
 It shows your specific plan coverage.